mesosphere/marathon/docs/docs/metrics.md

     labels:
       severity: critical
     annotations:
-      summary: It fires when Marathon's heap is too big.
+      summary: It fires when Marathon's heap is too big (> 2GB).
 ```

 Alert if Marathon has too many threads: